List of 8 Best Hiking Emergency Beacon and Buying Guide

 • Strong and compact device.

-5. Garmin inReach Explore+ Handheld Personal Locator Beacon
+5. Garmin inReach Explore + Handheld Personal Locator Beacon

 Garmin inReach Explore+ Handheld Personal Locator Beacon

 This Garmin beacon features a highly sensitive GPS, a GLONASS receiver, and a quad-helix antenna.
-It receives satellite location quickly and identifies your precise location even in the oddest of places like under a heavy tree cover or deep canyons.
+It receives satellite location quickly and identifies your precise location even in the oddest of places, like under a heavy tree cover or deep canyons.
 This beacon features the TOPO map of the US alongside a Birdseye satellite imagery subscription for access to more maps.

 Highlighted Features: